Horizontal vs Vertical Metal Bandsaws in Australia

 Horizontal machines dominate production workshops, while vertical models suit flexible shaping applications.

-Both machines are widely used across industrial metal cutting applications — from structural steel processing to precision engineering and fabrication — but they serve very different production environments.
+Both types are widely used across industrial applications — from structural steel processing to fabrication and maintenance workshops — but they serve different roles in a production environment.

 - The saw head pivots or travels horizontally